 Grab a pen and paper.
 You may want to jot down notes as you read the requirements.

 Create a new Trailhead Playground for this superbadge.
 Using this org for any other reason might create problems when validating the challenge.

-Install this unmanaged package.
+Install this unmanaged package (package ID: 04tB0000000Q3Cq).
 This package contains all schema and shells for Apex logic needed to complete this challenge.
 The only changes you need to make to the data schema are renaming the standard objects or modifying standard fields per the Entity Diagram.
 If you have trouble installing a managed or unmanaged package or app from AppExchange, follow the steps in this article.

 Use the naming conventions specified in the requirements document to ensure a successful deployment.

 Review the data schema in your modified Salesforce org as you read the detailed requirements below.

 There are two kinds of people in this world: those who would travel in a recreational vehicle (RV) and those who wouldn’t.
 The RV community is increasing exponentially across the globe.
 Over the past few years, the world’s largest RV rental company, HowWeRoll Rentals, has increased its global footprint and camper fleet 10 fold.
 HowWeRoll offers travelers superior RV rental and roadside assistance services.
 Their tagline is, “We have great service, because that’s How We Roll!”
 Their rental fleet includes every style of camper vehicle, from extra large, luxurious homes on wheels to bare bones, retro Winnebagos.
 If you’re plagued with wanderlust, they have the cure!